kkwong44/travelogue/README.md

 This is a Django project and deployed in Heroku.

-At the beginning of the project, a simple skeleton Django project was deployed to Heroku to ensure the project is connected and running sucessfully in Heroku.
+At the beginning of the project, a simple skeleton Django project was deployed to Heroku to ensure the project is connected and running successfully in Heroku.

 The final version of code at each phase of the project is then needs to deploy to Heroku so the site is running the latest version of the project.